Marcos8760/Ender3v2-Klipper-4.2.2/README.md

 # Klipper Configuration Files for a Modified Ender 3 V2 Printer

-Welcome to the repository that houses meticulously crafted configuration files for a modified Ender 3 V2 printer, complete with the Sprite Pro Extruder, CR Touch, and a 4.2.7 silent board.
-Due to popular demand I added a config file for a 4.2.2 board.
-These configuration files are specifically designed to empower you with unrivaled control and precision.
+Welcome to the repository that houses meticulously crafted and then not so maticulously modified configuration files for a slightly modified Ender 3 V2 printer, with the stock extruder (although has been converted to direct drive), CR Touch, and a 4.2.2 silent board.

 ## Overview